Next NSW Race

 Also on Saturday is Murrumbidgee Turf Club’s Kristopher Graydon Jewellers Ladies Day at Wagga.

-Only a couple of weeks after their highly successful two-day Wagga Cup Carnival, Saturday’s event will have free entry for ladies along with a Garden Party Precinct, a Fashions on the Field, music, prize giveaways, entertainment and delicious cocktails.
+Only a few weeks after their highly successful two-day Wagga Cup Carnival, Saturday’s event will have free entry for ladies along with a Garden Party Precinct, a Fashions on the Field, music, prize giveaways, entertainment and delicious cocktails.

 The 101st Moree picnics is on Saturday with a tradition of patrons encouraged to bring a picnic lunch to share with friends and family under the main marquee for the President’s Luncheon.